Alignment-Sensitive Minimax Rates for Spectral Algorithms with Learned Kernels: Numerical experiments

-The empirical evaluation involved 20 Monte Carlo repetitions. \Cref{fig:SqError-ESD-MultiLayer} displays the averaged $d^\dagger(t)$ and the averaged estimation error of $\widehat{\bm{\theta}}(t)$ in \Cref{fig:SqError-ESD-MultiLayer} as a function of training time $t$.
-We observe that both the ESD and the squared error of the tune PC estimator exhibit a general decay trend over training time $t$.
-Furthermore, for the shallow model with $D=0$ (with no $b_{i,j}$ parameters), the initial decrease in ESD and MSE occurs earlier compared to the deeper models with $D=1$ or $D=3$.
+The empirical evaluation involved 20 Monte Carlo repetitions. \Cref{fig:SqError-ESD-MultiLayer} displays the averaged estimation error of $\widehat{\bm{\theta}}(t)$ and the averaged $d^\dagger(t)$ as functions of training time $t$.
+We observe that both the ESD and the squared error of the tuned PC estimator exhibit a general decay trend over training time $t$.
+Furthermore, for the shallow model with $D=0$ (with no $b_{j,i}$ parameters), the initial decrease in ESD and MSE occurs earlier compared to the deeper models with $D=1$ or $D=3$.
 However, with sufficient training iterations, the deeper models with $D=1$ or $D=3$ can achieve lower ESD values than the shallow model with $D=0$.
 These findings suggest that increased model depth ($D>0$) may facilitate a better adaptation of the spectrum, and thus lead to lower estimation error.
 This observation offers a perspective on the benefits of depth in spectral learning, but a comprehensive study for general models is left for future research.